luiscarlosgph/dockerx/README.md

 ```
 As above, a clock should be shown in your display.

-Launch containers from your Python code using this module:
+Launch containers from your Python code using this module
 ----------------------------------------------------------
 Exemplary code snippet that shows different ways to launch containers using the Python module in this repo.